-The Company has completed resource block model analyses of all additional and available data on the mineral systems at Sierra Mojada.
-Block Models have been completed for the Silver Polymetallic Mineralization north of the Sierra Mojada fault and the Oxide Zinc Mineralization south of the fault.
+The Company has recently completed interim resource block model analyses on both the Silver Polymetallic Mineralization north of the Sierra Mojada fault and the Oxide Zinc Mineralization south of the fault.
 The Silver Polymetallic block model is the first block model run on the silver, copper, lead, zinc mineralization.
 The Oxide Zinc block model is an update with additional data generated since the last Oxide Zinc block model was completed.
-The additional data includes data above the previous Oxide Zinc Mineralization and indicates that this upper horizon, which includes the historic Lead Manto, contains silver, zinc and lead mineralization.